stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/wifi_publish.jpg)

-2. To create a direct connection via hotspot instead of using the configured staging server, select the Yes, use Wifi Direct checkbox.
+2. To create a direct connection via hotspot instead of using the configured staging network, select the Yes, use Wifi Direct checkbox.
 This allows staging without requiring an external Wi-Fi network and with a single staging bar code, and eliminates the need for reprinting bar codes if there is a profile change.

 3. Select the checkbox for PDF417 or Linear to specify the type of bar code for deployment, or choose Select All to select all bar code types.